 The system here is cool – there’s various games you can play from trivia to cross words.
 You ‘buy in’ for a certain amount of dollars, then use the the points from those dollars to win games, and then turn those points in gift cards.
 The developers were kind enough to provide me with a few dollars worth of credit, and I came out of the thing with a 10 dollar iTunes gift card.
 There are some geographical concerns, so be sure to check into what states allow you to deposit.

 While the ‘buy-in’ aspect is a downside, so far the competition has been…poor, meaning you’re likely to win some dough if you’re the kind of astute mind interested in playing trivia for real money in the first place.
-Check it out here.
+Check it out on iOS here.

 2. The Q